w3c/cg-program/README.md

-# cg-council
+# Community Group Program Repository

-This repository, associated with the [W3C Community Council](https://www.w3.org/community/council/) is used to track issues and improvements with the W3C Community Groups and Business Groups program.
+This repository, associated with the [W3C Community Group Program CG](https://www.w3.org/community/council/) is used to track issues and improvements with the W3C Community Groups and Business Groups program.

 The W3C Team uses this repository to reflect the history and status of policy files that govern Community and Business Groups.